-What are the smelliest animals on Earth?
+What are the ten smelliest animals in the world?
 Which animals will make your olfactory system weep?
-We’ve considered all the candidates and came up with a list.
-So light a scented candle and strap on a gas mask.
-We’re diving into Mother Nature’s pit of aroma-challenged animals!
+We’ve considered all the candidates and finally came up with a list.
+So light a scented candle and put on a gas mask.
+We’re diving into Mother Nature’s pit of stench-challenged animals!

-The sea hare is Neptune’s skunk that unleashes toxic purple emissions with the power to paralyze nose nerves.
+The sea hare is the tenth smelliest animal in the world.
+It’s Neptune’s skunk that unleashes toxic purple emissions with the power to paralyze nose nerves.
 But the gas isn’t the soft-shell mollusk’s only line of defense.
 They also pulse with poison, which, if not properly prepared, can cause severe harm to humans when ingested.

 How did sea hares get their name?
 Two rods on the mollusk’s head resemble hare ears.
 The similitude is uncanny, and ancient Romans even called them lepus marinus — Latin for “ocean rabbit.”